visgl/deck.gl/docs/64-bits.md

 to centimeter level at the same time can be processed and drawn to canvas on-the-fly.
-Since WebGL does not expose native 64-bit floating point number support of certain modern desktop GPUs to developers, deck.gl uses two 32-bit native floating point number to extend and perserve significant digits and uses algorithms similar to those used in many multiple precision math libraries to achieve precision close to what IEEE-754 double precision floating point numbers provide.
+Since WebGL does not expose native 64-bit floating point number support of certain modern desktop GPUs to developers, deck.gl uses two 32-bit native floating point number to extend and preserve significant digits and uses algorithms similar to those used in many multiple precision math libraries to achieve precision close to what IEEE-754 double precision floating point numbers provide.
 Generally speaking, this mechanism provide 46 significant